 LIFO liquidation occurs when a company, using LIFO inventory valuation method, sells (or issues) the old stock of merchandise (or raw materials) inventory.
-In other words, it occurs when a company using LIFO method sells (or issues) more than it purchases.
+In other words, it occurs when a company using LIFO method sells (or issues) more inventory than it purchases.

-LIFO liquidation causes distortion of net operating income and may become a reason of higher tax bill in current period.
+LIFO liquidation causes distortion of net operating income and may become a reason of a higher tax bill in current period.
 When LIFO inventory is liquidated, the old costs are matched with the current revenues and as a result, financial statements show higher income.
 The LIFO liquidation, therefore, causes a higher tax liability in periods of high inflation.

 In most of the cases, companies do not liquidate their LIFO inventory voluntarily.
 A company may have to liquidate its LIFO inventory due to one or more of the following reasons: